-Whether your child picks up a gastrointestinal problem, an ear infection or a sore throat, it may well require antibiotics.
-These work great to kill off bacteria-related infections, but they kill the good bacteria right along with the bad boys.
+Whether your child picks up a gastrointestinal problem, an ear infection, or a sore throat, it may well require antibiotics.
+These work great to kill off gut bacteria-related infections, but they kill the good bacteria right along with the bad boys.
 This often leads to diarrhea.
 Yuck, right?
 Like your toddler wasn’t uncomfortable already.

-One effective way to counter-act the loss of good bacteria is by using probiotics.
+One effective way to counteract the loss of good bacteria is by using probiotics.
 Research has been shown to reduce diarrhea caused by antibiotics by a whopping 75%.
 This is just one of the reasons why pediatricians recommend probiotics for their young patients on antibiotics.

 If your child is not sick, some pediatricians may not recommend probiotics.
-It’s characteristic of the old “if it’s not broken, don’t fix it” theory of medication and the lack of a recommendation doesn’t mean probiotics wouldn’t be helpful.
+It’s characteristic of the old “if it’s not broken, don’t fix it” theory of medication, and the lack of a recommendation doesn’t mean probiotics wouldn’t be helpful.

-What are the Proper Probiotic Doses for Toddlers?
+What Are the Proper Probiotic Doses for Toddlers?

 Even though probiotics are widely seen as safe for toddlers, it can be difficult to determine the proper dose.
-Modern probiotic mixtures for children get rid of the guesswork, since they list the proper dosage for the age of the child to whom they are being given.
+Modern probiotic mixtures for children get rid of the guesswork since they list the proper dosage for the age of the child to whom they are being given.

 If your toddler has diarrhea from a rotavirus-type infection, 5-10 billion live lactobacillus bacteria are often used.
 Other diarrhea types may be treated with 10-100 billion bacteria.
-Ask your pediatrician if you’re confused, since that’s a wide disparity of dosage amounts.
+Ask your pediatrician if you’re confused since that’s a wide disparity of dosage amounts.

-Which Probiotic Strains are Best for Toddlers?
+Which Probiotic Strains Are Best for Toddlers?

 Reading through ingredients lists and unsure of which bacterial strains are most beneficial for your toddler?
-There are so many different types of probiotics and it can all get a little overwhelming.
+There are so many different types of probiotics, and it can all get a little overwhelming.

 Here’s a roundup of some of the most beneficial probiotic strains for toddlers!

-The Lactobacillus species include a huge range of beneficial bacteria like L. acidophilus, L. rhamnosus, L. casei, L. plantarum and L. gasseri and are the most studied and possibly the most vital species of probiotics.
+The Lactobacillus species include a huge range of beneficial bacteria like L. acidophilus, L. rhamnosus, L. casei, L. Plantarum, and L. gasseri and are the most studied and possibly the most vital species of probiotics.

-Each strain has a slightly different function so combining multiple beneficial strains creates a synergistic effect.
+Each strain has a slightly different function, so combining multiple beneficial strains creates a synergistic effect.

 Lactobacillus species that deserve special mention:

-L. acidophilus replaces friendly bacteria in the intestines that are destroyed any time your child takes antibiotics, and suppresses bacteria that cause disease.
+L. acidophilus replaces friendly bacteria in the intestines that are destroyed any time your child takes antibiotics and suppresses bacteria that cause disease.

 L. reuteri probiotics have shown positive results in children.
 In a recent study, scientists discovered that giving children five drops of L. reuteri was therapeutic for acute children’s rotavirus diarrhea.
-It’s also been proven an effective treatment against infant colic, with babies given L. reuteri showing a 50% decrease in time spent crying.
+It’s also been proven effective treatment against infant colic, with babies given L. reuteri showing a 50% decrease in time spent crying.

 And the benefits go beyond diarrhea and colic – L. reuteri has also been shown to be the only probiotic strain to kill Streptococcus mutans, a bacterium responsible for tooth decay.

-In one study, pregnant women, babies and children were supplemented with Bifidobacteria and it was able to prevent the development of allergic eczema.
+In one study, pregnant women, babies, and children were supplemented with Bifidobacteria, and it was able to prevent the development of allergic eczema.

 This is a friendly strain of yeast.
 A study was used in determining that this strain is helpful for toddlers with diarrhea.
 It can usually be taken with food or without.
 Just be sure that you don’t mix it in any carbonated beverages or hot foods.
 Most brands of S. boulardii are suitable for toddlers over the age of two months.
 Read the packaging to be sure.